XGEN-Applications/XGEN-AWS-Reference/README.md

 Note: You can have different environments. --stage param can be dev, production or staging

+Every stage you deploy to with serverless.yml using the aws provider is a single AWS CloudFormation stack.
+This is where your AWS Lambda functions and their event configurations are defined and it's how they are deployed.
+When you add resources those resources are added into your CloudFormation stack upon serverless deploy.

 ### uninstall from aws

 - run in terminal `sls remove --stage dev`